Siouxsie Sioux: Solo (2004–present)

 In 2004 Siouxsie toured for the first time as a solo act, playing Banshees and Creatures songs.
 A live DVD called Dreamshow was recorded at the last London concert, in which she and her musicians were accompanied by a 16-piece orchestra, the Millennia Ensemble.
-Released in August 2005, this DVD reached number 1 in the UK music DVD chart.
+Released in August 2005, Deamshow reached number 1 in the UK music DVD chart.

 Her debut solo album, Mantaray, was released in September 2007.
 Pitchfork wrote, "She really is pop", before finishing the review by declaring, "It's a success".
 Mojo stated: "a thirst for sonic adventure radiates from each track".
 Mantaray included three singles: "Into a Swan", "Here Comes That Day" and "About to Happen".
 In 2008, Siouxsie recorded vocals for the track "Careless Love" on The Edge of Love soundtrack by composer Angelo Badalamenti.
 She performed it with another Badalamenti number, "Who Will Take My Dreams Away", at the annual edition of the World Soundtrack Awards.
 After a year of touring, the singer played the last show of her tour in London in September 2008.
 A live DVD of this performance, Finale: The Last Mantaray & More Show, was released in 2009.

 In June 2013, after a hiatus of five years, Siouxsie played two nights at the Royal Festival Hall in London during Yoko Ono's Meltdown festival.
 She performed 1980's Kaleidoscope album live in its entirety, along with other works from her back catalogue, and her performance was praised by the press.
 She also appeared at Ono's Double Fantasy concert, to sing the final song, "Walking on Thin Ice".
 In October 2014, she and fellow Banshee Steven Severin compiled a CD titled It's a Wonderfull Life for the November 2014 issue of Mojo magazine, in which she appeared on the cover.
 The disc included 15 tracks that inspired the Banshees.

 "Love Crime", her first song in eight years, was featured in the finale of the TV series Hannibal in August 2015.
 Series creator Bryan Fuller called it "epic".

 In 2022, Mantaray was remastered at Abbey Road Studios to mark its 15th anniversary.
-Mantaray featuring a different artwork, was reissued on translucent red vinyl, black vinyl and CD.

-In 2023 Siouxsie headlined the Cruel World Festival in Pasadena, California in May, and the Release Athens 2023 festival in June.
+Mantaray, featuring a different artwork, was reissued on black vinyl.
+Siouxsie returned to the stage in 2023 with a series of live dates.
+She headlined the Cruel World Festival in Pasadena, California in May, and the Release Athens 2023 festival in June.
 Her performance in Madrid at the Noches del Botánico was praised by Time Out.

-In early 2024 Siouxsie collaborated with Iggy Pop to record a new rendition of "The Passenger" for an advert.
+In 2024, Siouxsie collaborated with Iggy Pop for a duet which was a new rendition of "The Passenger" recorded for an advert.

+In September 2026, Siouxsie appears on the front cover of the monthly magazine, Uncut magazine.
+She gave her first long interview in a decade for the reissue of Downside Up, a 5 LP box set collecting all the B-sides recorded by the Banshees between 1978 and 1995, available on vinyl for the first time, and also repressed on CD in a three disc box set.